nuproj/nuproj.net/documentation.md

 Since NuProj is a fully-fledged project type, you can add content as you can with regular projects.
-In order to cause the files to be packaged up by NuProj all you need to do is set their `Build Action` to `Content`:
+In order to cause the files to be packaged up by NuProj you'll need to set their `Build Action` to `Content`:

 ![Build Action](/images/BuildAction.png)

-Good examples of cases where you want to add manual content:
+Here are a few examples where adding manual content comes in handy:

 * **Readme files**.
 It's common to have a `README.txt` in the NuGet package.
   In fact, the default template already provides one.
 More about readme files